Posted: 1 February 2012. Updated: 15 April 2015

 Kimba and India continue to spend time together and have permanent access to outdoor areas.
 Their rehabilitation is not complete yet; they are a work in progress which could go on for years.

-Unless we can raise more funds we simply cannot afford to undertake operations like this in the future and we will struggle to care for the animals we have already saved.
+Unless we can raise more funds we simply cannot afford to undertake operations like this in the future.
 We need your help today – please send what you can.
 Thank you.

 Many more circus animals need rescuing – but first we need to pass the Traveling Exotic Animal Protection Act which aims to ban all wild animals in US circuses.
 Here are 2 quick things you can do to help: